 - ½ teaspoon dried thyme

 - 1 pinch cayenne pepper or more, to taste

 - 1 cup rice approximately (Basmati works well)

 - 1 bay leaf

-Add the shrimp, pressing them under the rice mixture to help them cook through.
-Turn them over if needed and once cooked through, serve.
+- Add the shrimp when the rice is almost cooked, pressing them under the rice mixture to help them cook through, and add back the chicken.
+Turn them over if needed and once the shrimp are cooked through, serve.